TYY1104641X/Basic-DSP-and-Massive-MIMO/README.md

 @ Yuanyuan Tang

-Simulated error probability of Massive MIMO  system
+Simulated error probability of Massive MIMO  system.
+Note that some text may come from other sources.
+Please feel free to let me delete the corresponding files if they infringe on your copyright.

 1) The project contains one Massive MIMO channel model, 3 linear precoder transceivers.